-Poor ventilation also contributes to high indoor humidity levels, leading to increased mold growth chances.
+Poor ventilation also contributes to high indoor humidity levels, increasing mold growth chances.
 Without proper airflow, moisture from showers, cooking, and other activities will remain trapped inside your home, creating an ideal environment for mold spores to thrive.
 Installing exhaust fans near bathrooms and kitchens is essential for reducing moisture buildup and preventing potential problems with mold growth.

-If you don’t have the ability to install an exhaust fan in the bathroom or kitchen, opening windows or doors can help with ventilation issues when it’s reasonable to do so.
+If you can't install an exhaust fan in the bathroom or kitchen, opening windows or doors can help with ventilation issues when it's reasonable.

 Leaking pipes or roofs

-These are another major cause of water damage which often leads to black mold infestations in homes as well as commercial buildings.
+These are another major cause of water damage that often leads to black mold infestations in homes and commercial buildings.
 It is important to check your roof regularly for any signs of leaks such as discoloration on walls or ceilings, and inspect all plumbing fixtures throughout your home for any visible signs of leaking pipes or fittings that could lead to water damage issues over time if left unchecked.

 You should also check the following: